How Tokenized Treasuries Work as Onchain Collateral

 According to data from rwa.xyz, U.S. Treasuries are now dominating the real-world asset space.
 They make up about 90% of all on-chain value in this category.
 The average yield right now sits at 4.14%.

-Clearer rules are a big part of it.
-Laws like the CLARITY Act in the United States have created a single framework for tokenized securities.
+Clearer rules are a big reason for it.
+An impressive progress in laws like the CLARITY Act in the United States has created a single framework for tokenized securities.
 The SEC and CFTC now have clearer lines of oversight.
-This removes the uncertainty that kept many institutions on the sidelines.
+This removes the uncertainty that kept many institutions away from the digital asset sector.

-Banks, asset managers, and corporate treasuries are putting idle cash to work.
-Instead of letting money sit in low-yield accounts, they move it into tokenized Treasuries.
-They get 24/7 access to their funds and faster settlement times.
-No waiting for bank business hours.
-No delays from legacy systems.
+Banks, asset managers, and corporate treasuries are putting cash to work.
+Instead of holding money in low-yield accounts, they move it into tokenized Treasuries.
+They get quick access to their funds and faster settlement times, which means institutions do not need to wait for bank business hours.
+This removes delays from traditional banking systems.

-Looking ahead, the potential is enormous.
-Industry projections suggest the tokenized asset market could reach anywhere from $2 trillion to $18.9 trillion by 2030.
-Treasuries are expected to capture a significant piece of that.
+According to a McKinsey & Company report, the tokenized asset market could reach anywhere from $2 trillion by 2030.
+Treasuries are expected to capture a major part of that.

 How They Work as On-Chain Collateral

 Tokenized treasuries are finding their true calling in DeFi.
 They work perfectly as collateral.
-The reason is simple.
-They are stable.
-And they can be used in endless combinations with other financial tools.
+The reason is simple, and that is its stability.
+And they can be used in multiple combinations with other financial tools.

 In DeFi protocols, these assets back loans, derivatives, and liquidity pools.
-Unlike Bitcoin or Ethereum, they do not swing widely in price.
-A lender knows that collateral will not vanish overnight in a market crash.
-This makes them trustworthy in a way that native crypto assets often are not.
+Unlike Bitcoin or Ethereum, they do not come with wide volatility in price.
+A lender knows that collateral will not go away overnight in a market crash.
+This makes them more reliable in a way that native crypto assets often are not.

 Major protocols have taken notice.
 Aave, MakerDAO, and Morpho all now integrate tokenized Treasuries.
 Users can deposit them and borrow stablecoins like USDC or DAI.
 This opens up strategies that were not possible before.